fredgeorge/microservice_workshop/README.md

 - 56xx (xx = 73-85) for RabbitMQ access, and
 - 156xx (xx = 73-85) for management console

+This instructor will provide the pair with which port they should be sharing.

 For the admin console, RabbitMQ uses _guest_ for the user id and password.